 We compared this volunteering practice with two orangutan rehabilitation centres in Indonesia which conforms to International Union for Conservation of Nature’s best practice guidelines for great apes.
 At both rehabilitation centres only a handful of permanent, full time staff are directly involved in the rehabilitation process of their orangutans.
 SORC does have full time staff working at the centre on a daily basis but the two Indonesian centres do not allow volunteers to work with orangutans.
 Infact, one of the centres does not allow any form of volunteering.

 Without their mothers orphan orangutans need familiarity, trust and bond with as minimal amount of caregivers as possible in their early years as the apes are guided through the rehabilitation process.
 Besides, having ever changing personnel working hands on with rehabilitant orangutans increases the risk of the orangutans becoming far too comfortable with humans, thus increasing the instance of human habituation.
-This could affect the chances of rehabilitant orangutans becoming viable wild release candidates.
+This could effect the chances of rehabilitant orangutans becoming viable wild release candidates.

+Orangutan conservationists have also informed us that the volunteering practice at SORC needs to cease completely.
 Friends of the Orangutans Malaysia continues to urge Travellers Worldwide to cease the current volunteering practices at SORC and stop the exploitation of Malaysia’s orangutans.